Version 5.1, 13 April 2023

 6.5.
 Your GP health records are created and kept up-to-date by your GP and remain under your GP's control.
 Your GP surgery may choose to only authorise access via the NHS App to key facts, such as your medications and allergies etc, not your full detailed medical records.
 We do not hold or have access to your GP records, and are unable to add to or modify them or provide hard copies.

 6.6.
-If you are sharing information on the NHS App with a healthcare professional, you should make them aware that the information accessible (including any professional reference material) may not show your complete medical records and is intended to support, not replace, the healthcare professional's knowledge, experience and judgement.
+If you are sharing information on your NHS App with a healthcare professional, you should make them aware that the information accessible (including any professional reference material) may not show your complete medical records and is intended to support, not replace, the healthcare professional's knowledge, experience and judgement.

 6.7.
 The NHS App and services within it: